Liz Ramsay MSDC

 Her highly varied weavings reflect Liz’s curiosity as a designer.
 She has recently created work based on notions of separation, of family, of a journey; has celebrated ancient artefacts, places and palaces; has woven her interpretations of a particular environment; and has expressed human resilience and the simple warp and weft of a life.
 Her textiles develop from lived experiences, from her artwork (sketches, drawings, paintings and patterning), and from relationships with others and the world around her.

-Most work is hand-woven to create unique and bespoke fabrics, pieces of sustainable art or as heritage and precious items to cherish.
-She is happy to work with and for clients requiring hand-woven items and also to design special textiles for commercial looms.
+Most work is hand-woven to create unique and often bespoke sustainable art - or as heritage and precious items to cherish.
+She is happy to work with and for clients requiring hand-woven items but is also able to design something special for a commercial loom.

 The act of creating beautiful work is, she says, hugely satisfying.
 Building cloth from simple strands of yarn is not only intellectually and creatively demanding, but seductive and visceral.
 Whether sampling on a hand loom, or planning a large piece of art, Liz finds weaving to be both challenging and utterly compelling.